As of 20 May 2024

 RDCFs may have residents who are at higher risk of severe illness if they develop COVID-19, influenza and respiratory syncytial virus (RSV).
 Providers of residential disability care need to balance their responsibilities to reduce the risk of COVID-19, influenza and RSV transmission in RDCFs while meeting the physical, social, and emotional needs of residents.

 Facilities should have appropriate preparedness plans in place to ensure a timely response to acute respiratory infections (ARIs).
-The plan should consider the wellbeing of the case/s as well as the vulnerability of others living within the facility.
+The plan should consider the wellbeing of the case/cases as well as the vulnerability of others living within the facility.
 Facilities should refer to Guidance for disability care facilities on the public health management of acute respiratory infections (RDCF ARI Guidance) for outbreak management advice.

 Residents